stenglein-lab/tick_surveillance/README.md

 2. [QC reports](#qc-reports)
 3. Information about [observed sequences that were not assigned to any reference sequences](#unassigned-sequences).

+These typically are output to a `results` directory (or `test/results` when running with -profile test).

 ### Surveillance Report

-The pipeline outputs a surveillance report in Microsoft Excel format in the results directory (or value of parameter `outdir`).
+The pipeline outputs a surveillance report in Microsoft Excel format.

 #### Surveillance columns